IMPHNEN/imphnen-backend-service/docs/google_oauth_integration.md

 *   `GOOGLE_CLIENT_ID`: Your Google OAuth 2.1 Client ID.
 *   `GOOGLE_CLIENT_SECRET`: Your Google OAuth 2.1 Client Secret.
 *   `GOOGLE_REDIRECT_URL`: The URL to which Google will redirect the user after successful authentication.
-This must match one of the authorized redirect URIs configured in your Google Cloud Console.
+This must match one of the authorized redirect URIs configured in your Google Cloud Console (e.g., `http://127.0.0.1:8080/api/v1/auth/google/callback`).

 ### Obtaining Credentials from Google Cloud Console